pdr24/train-your-ai-main/README.md

 ### Description

 ##### An application that allows the user to train their own AI to play the game snake.
-This project is part of a research project at UTSA to help increase AI education an AI literacy among middle schoolers.
+This project is part of a research project at UTSA to help increase AI education and AI literacy among middle schoolers.

-##### Authors: Cesar Hinojosa and Priyanka Kumar
+##### Authors: Cesar Hinojosa, Pragathi Durga Rajarajan, and Dr. Priyanka Kumar

 ### Running Instructions